RPerottoni/Health_Insurance_Cross_Sell/README.md

 ![image](reports/figures/xgb_final.png)

-Firstly, we evaluated the metrics using a dataset of 20,000 records, which makes up about 27% of the total dataset.
+<p style="text-align: justify"> Firstly, we evaluated the metrics using a dataset of 20,000 records, which makes up about 27% of the total dataset.

 By examining the Cumulative Gain chart, we can observe that if we were to reach out to approximately 20,000 clients (which represents around 27% of the total), we would be able to successfully contact 80% of the interested customers.

-Discussing the lift curve chart, we can see that our model performs approximately three times better than the random selection process, for 27% of the data (20.000 clients).
+Discussing the lift curve chart, we can see that our model performs approximately three times better than the random selection process, for 27% of the data (20.000 clients). </p>

 # 7. Business Results